The Oxford Conference of Corsetry in Review

-The Oxford Conference of Corsetry was so amazing that I pretty much don't even know where to begin.
-Let's start with the basics – The Oxford Conference of Corsetry, aka OCOC, was organized by Julia Bremble of Sew Curvy, and took place over the weekend of August 24 and 25 at Jesus College in England.
+The Oxford Conference of Corsetry was so amazing that I don't even know where to begin.
+Let's start with the basics: The Oxford Conference of Corsetry, aka OCOC, was organized by Julia Bremble of Sew Curvy, and took place over the weekend of August 24th and 25th at Jesus College in England.
 We had workshops, photoshoots, media coverage, and basically talked about corsets nonstop during all of our waking hours.
 I (Marianne Faulkner of Pop Antique) was a speaker/model at the conference along with Jenni Hampshire of Sparklewren, Alison Campbell of Crikey Aphrodite, and Gerry Quinton of Morúa Corsetry.

 ...was a day filled with, primarily, photoshoots!
 And beautiful antiques, and sad, sad goodbyes, as none of us wanted the conference to end.
 Morgana and my alter-ego Victoria Dagger modeled for enough corsetieres to make my head spin, including squeezing in brief shoots for Clessidra, Morúa, Crikey Aphrodite, and Sparklewren.
 (Sadly, I was the only speaker to not shoot one of my designs at the conference.)
 The Oxford Mail visited us and wrote up a feature, catching Morgana in a Neon Duchess creation as well as the antique corset exhibit (the Symington Collection, sponsored by Foundations Revealed).